GeorgiaBEST - Business Ethics Student Training

 - Self-Management and Time Management

 - Social Media Ethics

-Students must receive at least 25 of 30 possible points and complete a required project to gain certification.
+Students must receive a minimum number of points and complete a required project to receive a GeorgiaBEST certificate.
 This program is free to schools and certificates are provided by the GDOL at no cost.
-There are no bubble tests involved.
-Students are assessed on every day performance, as they would be in the workforce.
+Students are assessed on every day performance, as they would be in the workplace.

-For more information on the program contact GeorgiaBEST or Rebecca McGee at 404.232.7300.
+For more information on the program contact GeorgiaBEST or Connie Smith at 404.232.7339.